This appetizer recipe combines classic smoked salmon canapés with smoked salmon-wrapped asparagus bundles.

 🥣 Making the Canapé Spread

-This cream cheese based spread not only holds this canape together, it's also a great place to add a ton of flavour to these small bites.
+Not only does this cream cheese spread hold the canapé together, it's also a great place to add a ton of flavour to these small bites.

 When I first created this recipe, I used regular spreadable cream cheese (the kind you get in a tub, not the brick).
 That works pretty well, but recently I discovered that whipped cream cheese works so much better!